grafana/loki/docs/sources/clients/aws/ecs/_index.md

 Using the `Log Labels` dropdown you should be able to discover your workload via the ECS metadata, which is also visible if you expand a log line.

 That's it !
-Make sure to checkout the [LogQL][logql] to learn more about Loki powerful query language.
+Make sure to checkout LogQL to learn more about Loki powerful query language.

 [create an vpc]: https://docs.aws.amazon.com/vpc/latest/userguide/vpc-subnets-commands-example.html
 [ECS]: https://aws.amazon.com/ecs/